 - Remark: In this example both FSPs negotiated a contractual regime of ToE with the Supplier/BRPsource.
-A constellation with multiple contractual regimes is discussed in subsection 7.2.4.2-7.2.4.2. - b) FSP A activates flexibility in his pool in the upwards direction (reduction in net-offtake) that corresponds to the (sum of all) Flex nomination(s) of the associated BRPfsp for a given activation period X: - Sum of Flex Nominations DA/ID product (E{requested_DA/ID}): 15 MW (based on the Total activated volume declared in FSP-Notification 284 from FSP A)
+A constellation with multiple contractual regimes is discussed in subsection 7.2.4.2. - b) FSP A activates flexibility in his pool in the upwards direction (reduction in net-offtake) for a given activation period X: - DA/ID product (E{requested_DA/ID}): 15 MW (based on the Total activated volume declared in FSP-Notification 269 from FSP A)